Anorov/cloudflare-scrape/README.md

 Warning
 ======

 This script will execute arbitrary Javascript code, which can potentially be harmful in some runtime environments.
-Precautions have been taken to try and execute the code in a sandboxed manner (for example, when Node.js's runtime is in use, the `vm` module is leveraged, which will prevent most attacks), but I cannot 100% guarantee safety when scraping a page that has been maliciously crafted to specifically exploit cloudflare-scrape.
-Attacks could range from a simple denial of service (a `while(true){}` keeping your script stuck forever) all the way to arbitrary code execution on the machine (though measures are taken in an attempt to prevent this).
+Due to this, the only Javascript engines permitted are V8, PyV8, and Node.js.
+With Node, all code will be executed in a sandbox, making Node's standard library inaccessible.

-As I have not fully assessed the capabilities of alternative runtimes, like Spidermonkey and Phantom.js, to execute arbitrary code, only Node and V8 can be used at this time.
-I may add support for other engines if I can confirm there are no security risks.
+Barring a critical flaw in V8 or Node, the primary risk is that someone could craft a page which causes the Javascript interpreter to loop endlessly, or potentially consume a lot of memory if a garbage collector issue is identified in V8 or Node.

-Despite these safeguards, you should use this module with caution.
-I would also recommend using a VM to perform your scraping, if possible.
+Shell execution should be impossible if you use V8, PyV8, or Node.

 Installation
 ============